tomo-ludens/unity-singleton-behaviour/README.md

 Initialization is deferred and occurs on the first `Instance` / `TryGetInstance` access.
 It still runs, but the timing becomes unexpectedly late, so always call the base method.

 **Q. What happens if I forget to place a SceneSingleton in the scene?**
 DEV/EDITOR throws an exception; Player builds return `null` / `false`.
-PersistentSingleton auto-creates if not found.
+GlobalSingleton auto-creates if not found.

 ### Debugging Tips